rsoiffer/Forge-of-Stars/combat-rules.md

 ## Range Penalty

 Ranged and thrown weapons each have a listed range increment, and attacks with them grow less accurate against targets farther away.
 If the distance to your target is less than the listed range increment, you take no penalty to the attack roll.
 If you're attacking beyond that distance, you take a -5 penalty to the attack roll for each additional increment beyond the first.
-The [Take Aim](basic-powers.html#take-aim) action reduces this penalty to -2 per range increment.
+The {% ref Take Aim %} action reduces this penalty to -2 per range increment.
 You can attempt to attack up to six range increments away.

 For example, the range increment of a blaster rifle is 120 feet.
 If you're shooting at a target within 120 feet, you take no penalty.
 If your target is between 120 and 240 feet, you take a -5 penalty.
 If your target is 240 to 360 feet away, you take a -10 penalty, and so on, until you reach the last range increment: if your target is 600 to 720 feet away, you take a -25 penalty.